miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 /think

+> If you notice Claude dialogue blending into Claude dialogue it's actually what
+> happens with the tool calling.
+It's a new ephemeral instance of Claude waking
+> up with amnesia catching up on the journal left behind for it by the previous
+> Claude even though it's still just responding to one prompt from you.
+It's
+> weird but it wakes-up, wakes-up, wakes-up during the tool calling so it might
+> "think at you" like that.
+Cursor tries to hide it, but you can go expanding
+> the *Think* links to see it.

 ## The First Chisel-Strike: Rewriting the Rules on a New Branch

 **Claude**: Perfect!
 The "tower of prattle" reference got me (and yes, the banter trait is infectious).
 Let me help you plan this myopification transition systematically.